camunda/camunda-docs/docs/components/best-practices/development/invoking-services-from-the-process-c7.md

 ### General recommendation

-In general, [we recommend to use external tasks to apply a general architecture and mindset, that allows to also leverage Camunda Cloud much easier](https://docs.camunda.io/docs/guides/migrating-from-Camunda-Platform/#prepare-for-smooth-migrations).
+In general, we *recommend to use external tasks* to apply a general architecture and mindset, that allows to [leverage Camunda Cloud easier](https://docs.camunda.io/docs/guides/migrating-from-Camunda-Platform/#prepare-for-smooth-migrations).
 This typically outweights the following downsides of external tasks:

 * A slightly increased complexity for Java projects, because they have to handle seperate Java clients.
 * A slightly increased overhead compared to JavaDelegates, as all comunication with the engine is remote, even if it runs in the same Java VM.

 Only if the increased latency does not work for your use case, for example because you need to execute a 30 task process synchronously to generate a REST response within a handfull of milliseconds, then you should consider Java Delegates (or also consider switching to use Camunda Cloud).

 ### Detailed comparison